 This guide focuses on the IWDC Section, which is a defined contribution pension.
+Planning for the future

 How does the IWDC Section work?

 You and your employer both pay money, called contributions, into your pension pot.
 Your pension pot in the IWDC is also known as a Personal Retirement Account, or PRA for short.
 For the purposes of this document we'll refer to it as a pot, or pension pot.